Franck-Delaplace/BooN/README.md

 <ul>
 <li> <code>boon</code> module is related to the manipulation of Boolean network named BooN which is an object.</li>
 <li> <code>logic</code> module includes basic functions on propositional formula,
-as well as more advanced features like CNF conversion for large formulas, CNF conversion using Tseitin's method, and prime implicant calculation.
+as well as more advanced features like fast CNF conversion for large formulas, CNF conversion using Tseitin's method, and prime implicant calculation.
 These functions are used in the BooN modules. </li>
-<li> The <code>boonify</code> module is the graphical interface for accessing project functions in BooN:
+<li> The <code>boonify</code> module is the graphical interface manipulating BooN:
 computation of dynamical model for synchronous and asynchronous mode, the computation ot the stable states, and the controllability analysis.
 For exploring BooN interactively run <code>boonify.py</code></li>
 </ul>